 Ullapool Fair Trade Group & Active Schools Primary Footy Tournament

 We also teamed-up with the Ullapool Fair Trade Group for their annual Fairtrade footy tournament for primary schools, excellently organised by Ben from Ullapooll Active Schools.
-Fairtrade footballs for the player of the match and fairtrade choc medals for the teams.
+Fairtrade footballs were the prizes for the player of the match and Fairtrade choc medals for the teams.